Aminebou205/autonomous-snow-vehicle-IOT/README.md

 ## AWS Deployment

-The project was deployed on an AWS EC2 Free Tier Ubuntu instance to simulate remote processing of vehicle mobility data.
-Python scripts were executed on the cloud server, demonstrating how mobility monitoring can operate in real robotic systems.

-Screenshots and deployment notes are available in the docs/ folder.
+The system was deployed on an AWS EC2 Free Tier Ubuntu instance to simulate cloud-based processing of autonomous vehicle mobility data.
+Python scripts were executed remotely on the server via SSH, enabling real-time streaming of CSV sensor telemetry to an MQTT broker.
+Data transmission was verified using Mosquitto subscribers, demonstrating how mobility monitoring can be performed in real robotic IoT systems.
+Deployment screenshots and verification outputs are provided in the docs/ folder.

 ## Deliverables

 ✔ Notebook analysis